Ford Expedition: 2011

 No major cosmetic or mechanical changes.
-HD Radio became a standard on all trims, and a dual DVD system that placed at the headrest area became an optional feature.
-Another change that was made was in the entry-level trim department, with the Expedition offering the newly designated standard XL entry level with lower black cladding, while the XLT level trim was upgraded along with a new XLT Premium trim with gold cladding, replacing the Eddie Bauer level trim.
+HD Radio became standard on all trims, and a dual headrest DVD player system became an optional feature.
+Also, the Expedition now offered the newly designated standard XL trim with lower black cladding, while the XLT trim was upgraded along with a new XLT Premium trim with gold cladding, the latter replacing the Eddie Bauer level trim.
 Also, silver cladding was added as an exterior trim as part of a newly optional XLT Premium Sport Appearance Package.
 Both Limited and King Ranch trims receive new paint and interior trim.
-The limited trim also has a chrome grille for a change.
+The Limited trim also has a chrome grille for a change.

 2012

 No major cosmetic or mechanical changes.
-The second row heated seats option was added to XLT Premium and the front park assists became a standard feature on the Limited and King Ranch trims.
+The second-row heated seat option was added to XLT Premium and the front park assist became a standard feature on the Limited and King Ranch trims.